tanimislam/howdy/docs/plex-config/plex_services_config.rst

 .. _google_services::
 Summary of Setting Up Google Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We set up `Google <https://www.google.com>`_ services that use `YouTube <https://www.youtube.com>`_, GMail, Google Contacts, Google Spreadsheets, and the `unofficial Google Music API <https://unofficial-google-music-api.readthedocs.io/en/latest/>`_.

-Since these are all Google services, a single tool sets all of them up given a single Google account.
+Since these are all Google services, a single tool sets all of them up given a single Google account using Google's OAuth2_ authentication mechanism.
 The easiest way to do this is through the *plex_config_gui.py* executable, which is part of Plexstuff.

 1. Launch *plex_config_gui.py*, which starts with a three row table: *LOGIN*, *CREDENTIALS*, and *MUSIC*.
 Right click on the *CREDENTIALS* row to launch a context menu with a single item, *Plex config credentials*.
 Click on *Plex config credentials*.
 Here is a screen shot.